 Information about SHARE for researchers

-1. The Feasibility application form for researchers can be downloaded here.
+1. Feasibility request form for researchers can be downloaded here.

-2. The full application form for researchers can be downloaded here.
+2. The application form for researchers can be downloaded here.

-3. The GoSHARE Feasibility form for researchers can be downloaded here.
+3. The GoSHARE feasibility form can be downloaded here.

-4. The GoSHARE sample and data request form for researchers can be downloaded here.
+4. The GoSHARE application form for researchers can be downloaded here.

-5. The Reseacher Guide can be downloaded here.
+5. The Researcher Guide can be downloaded here.

-6. BMJ paper entilted 'Cohort Profile: the Scottish Research Register SHARE.
+6. BMJ paper entitled 'Cohort Profile: the Scottish Research Register SHARE.
 A register of people interested in research participation linked to NHS datasets' can be downloaded here.